Rambeboy/bless-network-bot/README.md

 	            { nodeId: 'nodeid(pubkey)6', hardwareId: 'hardwareid6', proxy: 'proxy6' }
 	        ]
 	    }
-	    // Add more usertokens as needed
+       // If you only use 1 account, delete all sequences after that.
    ];
    ```